-Draft flows are great for showing other people what you want Unito to do for your projects without having it affect your projects right away.
+Draft flows are great for showing other people what you want Unito to do without having it affect projects right away.
 That said, there are a few things you should keep in mind as you use them.

 Blocks of work can only be connected by one live flow

-Say you’re using Unito to connect a Trello board called “Key Deliverables” with a ClickUp list called “Marketing Initiatives.”
-Only a single Unito flow can connect these two blocks of work at a time.
-You’re still able to create draft flows that connect these two blocks, but you wouldn’t be able to launch any of them as long as the original flow is live.
+Say you’re connecting an Asana project called “Sales Pipeline” with a Google Sheets table called "Demo Customer List” through Unito.
+Only a single flow can connect these two blocks of work at a time.
+You’re still able to create additional draft flows that connect these two blocks, but you wouldn’t be able to launch any of them as long as the original flow is live.

-If you want to replace an existing flow with a new one, you’d have to delete the original flow.
+If you want to replace an existing flow with one of your drafts, you’ll have to delete the original, active flow first.